 Dr. Poston's research interests include the development, validation, and application of functional and structural neuroimaging as biomarkers for the diagnosis and treatment of movement disorders.
 Specifically, her research focuses on using FDG PET, functional MRI (fMRI), and ultra-high resolution structural MRI (7T MRI) to understand abnormal brain networks that lead to both motor and cognitive dysfunction in patients with Parkinson's disease, multiple system atrophy, progressive supranuclear palsy, and corticobasal syndrome/corticobasal degeneration.

 People with Parkinson’s disease over age 50, with and without cognitive or memory problems.
-We are also recruiting healthy individuals over age 50.

 Healthy Brain Aging Study